drfloob/literate-garbanzo/DEPLOY.md

 cluster.
 Before beginning, you'll need to install and configure [Pegasus][pegasus] to work with your AWS credentials.

+To begin with, you'll need to create the 4 primary nodes in the cluster.

 ```bash
 peg up 0.ec2-setup/peg/quad/master.yml&